April 07, 2020

 Close up showing the Inter-State radiator script (1909) tma

-Close up showing rectangular radiator emblem (1909) dpl
+Close up showing radiator emblem

-This radiator emblem was a simple brass nameplate soldered to the radiator tank top, see example below.
+This radiator emblem was a simple painted brass nameplate soldered to the radiator tank top, see example below.
 This Inter-State radiator emblem is extremely rare.

-This is an Inter-State radiator emblem (c1909-1910) mjs
+This is an Inter-State radiator emblem (1909-1911) mjs

 Size: 118mm wide 45mm high MM: None

-This photo shows a line of Inter-State cars with radiator emblems (c1909) dpl
+Inter-State cars with diamond radiator emblems (date uncertain) dpl

-Close up showing radiator emblem (c1909) dpl
+Close up showing radiator emblem

 This is an Inter-State radiator emblem (c1912-1914) mjs